Skip to main content

 Summary

-• Need: To provide victims of domestic violence a safe space, advocacy, education, and family support services.
+• Need: To provide victims of domestic violence and sexual assault a safe space, advocacy, education, and family support services.

-• Intervention: The Mitchell Area Safehouse and Family Visitation Center in rural South Dakota provides emergency/transitional housing, support groups, and community education.
+• Intervention: Safe Place of Eastern South Dakota provides emergency/transitional housing, support and referral services, family visitation services, and community education.

 Description

-Established in 1984, the Mitchell Area Safehouse in rural Mitchell, South Dakota, provides 24/7 emergency and transitional housing for adults and children who are escaping situations of domestic violence, stalking, and sexual assault.
+Established in 1984, Safe Place of Eastern South Dakota provides 24/7 emergency and transitional housing for adults and children who are escaping situations of domestic violence, stalking, and sexual assault.
 The facility uses security cameras and an alarm system that connects directly to police dispatch.

 Established in 1996, the Family Visitation Center (FVC) provides a safe location for children in abusive situations or whose parents are determining custody rights.
 The FVC serves as a neutral location for children being picked up by parents with visitation rights or for monitored visitation at the Center (for cases of documented or suspected abuse).